libxml-raku/LibXML-raku/docs/Node.md

 Unbinds the Node from its siblings and Parent, but not from the Document it belongs to.

 If the node is not inserted into the DOM afterwards, it will be lost after the program terminates.
-From a low level view, the unbound node is stripped from the context it is and inserted into a (hidden) document-fragment.

 ### method removeChild